grdw/aoc2022/p16/notes.md

 Yeah, it's not Dijkstra because there's not a "destination" .
 Just a start.
 The end result here is that all the valves are open (or "How many valves can you open in 30 minutes?").
 Not sure if you needs BFS or DFS.

+# Scribbles:

+Every minute you can do a bunch of moves:

+1. Idle (Doing nothing)
+2. Move to one of the adjacent nodes
+3. Open the valve of the node you're currently on